-Anna Ozhiganova is an anthropologist, a senior researcher at the Institute of Ethnology and Anthropology Russian Academy of Sciences and a member of the Association of Medical Anthropologists (AMA).
-Her research interests concerns the intersections of religion, health and alternative social movements, as well as the teaching of religion in the post-secular societies.
+Anna Ozhiganova is an anthropologist, a former senior researcher at the Institute of Ethnology and Anthropology Russian Academy of Sciences, and a member of the Association of Medical Anthropologists (AMA).
+Now, she is a research fellow at the newly established Center for Advanced Studies in the Humanities and Social Sciences of the Friedrich-Alexander-University Erlangen-Nuremberg (CAS-E) within the project “Alternative Rationalities and Esoteric Practices in Global Perspective” funded by the German Research Foundation.
+Her research interests concern the intersections of religion, health and alternative social movements, as well as the teaching of religion in the post-secular societies.
 Some of her publications: “Spiritual And Moral Education” in Russian Public Schools: Constructing a Neo-Traditionalist Identity.
 In Forum for International Research in Education 5(1): 107-125, 2019; “Teaching about Religion in School: The Pursuit of Neutrality and the “Culture Wars”.
 Introduction”.
 In Gosudarstvo, religiia, tserkov’ v Rossii i za rubezhom 35(4): 7–29, 2017; “The Children of New Age: a Utopian Project of Anastasia Movement”.
 In Gosudarstvo, religiia, tserkov’ v Rossii i za rubezhom 33 (2): 262-286, 2015; “Health magic in Russian New Age”.
 In Socialist and post-socialist contexts.
 Historic and Ethnographic Case Studies of Orthodoxy, Heterodoxy, and Alternative Spirituality.
 Vol.1.
 Alexandra Cotofana, James M. Nyce (eds.), Stuttgart: ibidem-Verlag, 2017, pp.175-195; “New religiosity in modern Russia: teachings, forms and practices”, Moscow: IEA RAS, 2006 (in co-authorship with Y. Filippov).